CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems

-Each user then combines the concatenated signal $\yv_{g,k}$ using the estimated channel $\hv_{g,k}$ and the group combining matrix $\Fm_g$ as follows: where $\tilde{\hv}_{g,k}\eqdef\mathbf 1_{N}\oslash(\hv_{g,k}^{*})\in\CC^{N}$ denotes the channel equalization vector and $\oslash$ denotes element-wise division.
-The equality (a) follows from the fact that, for all $g'\neq g\in[N]$, as derived in \cite[Lemma~1, Lemma~2]{BlindMIMO}, assuming perfect channel estimation.\footnote{The channel estimation procedure is detailed in~\cite{BlindMIMO}, where the large-scale channel gain and the AoD in \eqref{eq:LoS} are respectively estimated by exploiting the two pilot symbols $\{c_1,c_2\}$.}.
-Notably, the interference from other multicast groups is completely eliminated, while the desired multicast stream $s_g$ attains a full combining gain of $N$.
-From the combined signal in~\eqref{eq:ybar}, the SINR of CF-MGM is given by
+where $\tilde{\hv}_{g,k}\eqdef\mathbf 1_{N}\oslash(\hat{\hv}_{g,k})\in\CC^{N}$ denotes the channel equalization vector, with $\oslash$ representing element-wise division.
+Under the assumption of perfect CSIR,\footnote{The CSIR acquisition procedure is detailed in~\cite{lee2025blind}, where the large-scale channel gain and the AoD in \eqref{eq:LoS} are estimated using the two pilot symbols $\{c_1,c_2\}$.} it follows from the orthogonality properties of the CP-DFT structure~\cite{lee2025blind} that, for all $g'\neq g\in[N]$,

-where the approximation (a) follows from the fact that $\Fm_g^*\zv_{g,k}\sim\mathcal{CN}(\mathbf 0,\sigma^2 \Id_N)$ and $\|\tilde{\hv}_{g,k}\|_2^{2} \approx N/\alpha_{g,k}$ under a LoS dominant channel model (i.e., $\kappa \gg 1$).
-Based on the above, the achievable rate of the multicast stream for group $g$ is given by which represents the achievable rate per time slot. {Since inter-group interference is completely canceled by the CSIT-free precoding in~\eqref{eq:CFprecoding}, the SINR in~\eqref{eq:SINR2} depends solely on the ratio between the transmit power and the large-scale path-loss term $\alpha_{k,g}$ relative to the noise power.
-Therefore, the BS can efficiently optimize the problem in~\eqref{eq:P1} via simple power allocation across all groups.
-The detailed procedure is presented in the subsequent subsection.